 What are the pension contribution limits?

-You can currently invest up to £450,000 per year into a pension, tax-free.
-This is subject to a lifetime contribution allowance of £1.25m.
+You can currently invest up to £40,000 per year into a pension, tax-free.
+This can be through a salary and dividends.

 Choosing a contractor pension provider

-To get in touch with an adviser, who will be able to run through your pensions options with you, or for more information visit ContractorUK.
+To get in touch with an adviser, who will be able to run through your pensions options with you, fill in the form below.
+You can also visit ContractorUK for more information.